-In June 2009, the Court of Appeals confirmed the District Court for the District of Columbia decision of February 2008 that Vila had a legitimate claim against the IIC and the institution must respect the authority of the U.S. court system in this case.
+In June 2009, the Court of Appeals confirmed the decision of the District Court for the District of Columbia, issued in February 2008, that Vila had a legitimate claim against the IIC, and the institution must respect the authority of the U.S. court system in this case.

-The claim against the IIC has entered the discovery phase, with Vila requesting documentation from the IIC and testimonies from IIC and IDB officers in anticipation of a trial by jury.
+The claim against the IIC is now through the discovery phase, and the IIC was obliged to produce extensive documentation in anticipation of a trial by jury.
 This case continues to receive increasing public and political attention in Washington, as the Court decisions already handed down represent an important judicial precedent that pierces the immunities of international organizations, such as the World Bank and the United Nations.

-At trial, testimony is expected to focus on the internal controls and audits, transparency and accountability problems of the IIC, that lie at the heart of the Vila case.
+At trial, testimony is expected to focus on the lack of internal controls, the audits, transparency and accountability problems of the IIC, that lie at the heart of the Vila case.
 These issues are expected to attract the interest of members of Congress, the White House and the Treasury Department, as the U.S. government evaluates the prudence of continuing to disburse public funds to both the IDB and the IIC.